 The chart above shows the distribution of the total cost of Online in Houston, TX in 2024.
 Each bar denotes the number of institutions with total cost of study falling into given interval.

-How long does it take to complete an online degree in Houston, TX?
+How long does it take to complete Online general degree in Houston?

 The chart above shows the distribution of the cost of unit of study for Online in Houston, TX in 2024.
 The cost is given in USD per unit.
 Each bar denotes the number of institutions with total cost of study falling into given interval.